pradeephubgit/questdb.io/docs/introduction.md

 For hints on diagnosing common configuration issues, see the following
 resources:

-- [FAQ](/docs/troubleshooting/faq/) guide with solutions for various HW & SW configuration issues
+- [Troubleshooting FAQ](/docs/troubleshooting/faq/) guide with solutions for various HW & SW configuration issues
 - [List of OS error codes](/docs/troubleshooting/os-error-codes/) page with the list of Operating System error codes